USEFUL INFO

-Budapest, the capital city of Hungary is the home of our marathon, Noches de Hungría.
-The capital is celebrating its 150th birthday las year – the previously separate towns of Buda, Óbuda, and Pest were officially unified in 1873.
-This truly beautiful city, spreading on both riverbanks of the Danube river has a lot to offer let it be architecture, music, fine arts, gastronomy, entertainment – and of course our passion, Argentine tango as well.
+Budapest, the capital city of Hungary is the home of our festival, El Sabor de Hungría.
+The capital celebrated its 150th birthday last year – the previously separate towns of Buda, Óbuda, and Pest were officially unified in 1873.
+This truly beautiful city, spreading on both riverbanks of the Danube river has a lot to offer, let it be architecture, music, fine arts, gastronomy, entertainment – and of course our passion, Argentine tango as well.

 The central area of Budapest along the Danube River is classified as a UNESCO World Heritage Site and has several notable monuments of classical architecture, including the Hungarian Parliament and the Buda Castle.
 The city also has around 80 geothermal springs, the largest thermal water cave system, second largest synagogue, and third largest Parliament building in the world.